mamh-mixed/grafana-grafana/docs/sources/data-sources/aws-cloudwatch/template-variables.md

 For an introduction to templating and template variables, refer to the [Templating]({{< relref "../../dashboards/variables/" >}}) documentation.

-## Query variables
+## Use query variables

-You can use these CloudWatch data source queries to specify the `Query Type` field in the Variable edit view.
+You can specify these CloudWatch data source queries in the Variable edit view's `Query Type` field.
 Use them to fill a variable's options list with values like `regions`, `namespaces`, `metric names`, and `dimension keys/values`.

 | Name                      | List returned                                                                                                                                    |